 More to do to protect our local environment, trail system and water.

-More to do to plan not just for the next 4 years but the next 40 years as pressures from the economy and other levels of government push our town to grow.
+More to do to plan not just for the next four years – but the next 40 years – as pressures from a global economy and other levels of government push our town to grow.

-More to do to make our community safer and more walkable, easier to get around however we travel and more connected to our neighbours.
+More to do to make our community safer and more walkable, easier to get around whatever way we travel and more connected to our neighbours.

 More to do as our OPP station, library and health care services look to expand and relocate.

 More to do to increase opportunities for the people who live here to engage with our government and to be treated with respect in how they are communicated with in council, at public meetings, online and out-and-about.

 There is also so much more to do to increase transparency and engagement in our local government.

 Much to do to ensure that this is an affordable community where there is value for your money, and where local government lives within its means while still providing quality services.

 Time and again, I have heard a desire from my neighbours for new blood and fresh eyes on council as we navigate the issues and opportunities in front of us.